 Keep Your Deck Looking New

 Melbourne's climate is tough on decks.
 Here's how to maintain yours properly.
+Choosing the right material from the start makes a huge difference-see our guide on the best decking materials for Melbourne.

 Timber Deck Maintenance Schedule